A Timeline of Key Events

-Lieutenant Colonel Stewart Evans swims from the Farallon Islands to Point Bolinas (20 miles north of San Francisco), becoming the first and only person to achieve this feat.
+Lieutenant Colonel Stewart Evans swims from the Farallon Islands to Point Bolinas (20 miles north of San Francisco), becoming the first person to complete the crossing to the mainland.
 The swim of 19.57 miles begins at 10:17 PM on August 27th and finishes at 12:00 PM the next afternoon at water temperatures ranging between 56 to 58 degrees.
 Several pilot rowboats and other craft accompany the swimmer.

 Honorary life member Jack LaLanne, shackled and manacled, tows a rowboat from Alcatraz to the club in less than ninety minutes.

 The Golden Gate National Recreation Area is formed from an assortment of Bay Area parks and seashores.
 The state transfers Aquatic Park with its expensive restoration projects on schooners like the C.A.
 Thayer and Wapama and the tugboat Eppleton Hall to the better funded federal government.

 Women are admitted to the two clubs.
 The South Enders and Dolphins are required to sign separate leases with the city.
 Each club’s lease is to run for an initial twenty-five year period, with one renewal option of twenty-four years.
 By managing their operations themselves, the clubs relieve the San Francisco Recreation and Park Department of this task, while helping the department attain its mission of providing recreational opportunities for San Franciscans.